metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_subscription_v1alpha1_manifest.md

 - `cluster_tolerations` (Attributes List) ClusterTolerations tolerates any matched taints of ManagedCluster. (see [below for nested schema](#nestedatt--spec--cluster_tolerations))
 - `dividing_scheduling` (Attributes) Dividing scheduling config params.
 Present only if SchedulingStrategy = Dividing. (see [below for nested schema](#nestedatt--spec--dividing_scheduling))
+- `preemption_policy` (String) PreemptionPolicy is the Policy for preempting subscriptions with lower priority.One of Never, PreemptLowerPriority.Defaults to PreemptLowerPriority if unset.
+- `priority` (Number) The priority value. clusternet-scheduler use this field to find thepriority of the subscription.The higher the value, the higher the priority.
-- `scheduler_name` (String) If specified, the Subscription will be handled by specified scheduler.
-If not specified, the Subscription will be handled by default scheduler.
+- `scheduler_name` (String) If specified, the Subscription will be handled by specified scheduler.If not specified, the Subscription will be handled by default scheduler.
-- `scheduling_by_sub_group` (Boolean) If specified, the Subscription will be handled with SchedulingBySubGroup.
-Used together with SubGroupStrategy in every Subscriber.
-Can work with all supported SchedulingStrategy, such as Replication, Dividing.
+- `scheduling_by_sub_group` (Boolean) If specified, the Subscription will be handled with SchedulingBySubGroup.Used together with SubGroupStrategy in every Subscriber.Can work with all supported SchedulingStrategy, such as Replication, Dividing.
-- `scheduling_strategy` (String) If specified, the Subscription will be handled with specified SchedulingStrategy.
-Otherwise, with generic SchedulingStrategy.
+- `scheduling_strategy` (String) If specified, the Subscription will be handled with specified SchedulingStrategy.Otherwise, with generic SchedulingStrategy.

 <a id="nestedatt--spec--feeds"></a>
 ### Nested Schema for `spec.feeds`